Plant Science and Biotechnology MSc

+Practical Bioinformatics (15 credits) - In this module you will gain an overview of the practical problems that bioinformatic tools can be used to solve in academic and industrial biological research.
 You will use these tools to work on a defined research problem as part of a team and to describe the investigation and results in written and verbal form.

 Research Planning and Scientific Communication (15 credits) - In this module you will learn how to plan and structure research from an individual experiment to a program of work.
 Furthermore, the module seeks to train you in communicating scientific research in different formats including; literature review, scientific research papers and oral presentations.

 Advanced Biomolecular Technologies (15 credits) - In this module you will learn about a range of techniques and technologies which are applicable to the modern biosciences.
 Exercises will develop data analysis and problem solving skills, and expose you to current research trends in the biosciences and to leading researchers in the field.

+Protein Engineering Laboratory Project (15 credits) - In this module you will receive practical skills training in a range of modern biological experimental techniques principally based around molecular biology.
 In addition you will receive training in maintaining laboratory records and in writing your results in the format of a scientific research paper.

 Crop Science and Plant Biotechnology (30 credits) - In this module you will learn about the cutting edge tool and techniques that are currently and prospectively being used to generate ‘future crops’, including speed breeding, genomic prediction, high throughput genotyping, quantitative genetics, genome sequencing and genome engineering.
 The module features a combination of seminars, tutorials and practicals.